embolalia/resume/resume.md

 ------

 *   Highly proficient in Python and git
-*   Skilled with Java, JavaScript, and shell scripting.
+*   Skilled with Elixir, JavaScript, and shell scripting.
 *   Experience with Postgres and MySQL, as well as Django and SQLAlchemy
 *   Experience with Linux administration including systemd and RPM/yum